-The Soviets did all on a grand scale.
+The Soviets did it all on a grand scale.
 So, state-scale plunder happily took place too.
 What we deal with here, optical plants were moved stock lock and barrel, to the last screw, to the Rodina.
-I assume that the engineers and technician were forced to their new homeland, no visa needed.
+I assume that the engineers and technicians were forced to their new homeland, no visa was needed.

 This was the cornerstone to the illustrious Soviet optical industry.
 In the beginning, when cameras were made per the German plans, by the imported working hands and supervised by the founding engineers, all was fine.
 When minor changes were made, adopting to the advanced technology elsewhere, cameras were still sort of decent.
 But, when the local engineers ventured further than the initial basics, glory dissipated.

 The rift between Ukraine and Russia can be traced to the great famine in the early ‘30s, even before the war.
-About 12 million Ukrainians perished once farming was placed under inept and corrupt state-control yielding meagre crops, in turn, taken to Russia.
+About 12 million Ukrainians perished once farming was placed under inept and corrupt state control yielding meager crops, in turn, taken to Russia.
 This was further augmented by 1946 by another man-made famine, a repeat of food transfer.
-This time it was orchestrated by Nikita Khrushchev, an ethnic Ukrainian and leader of the USSR after Stalin demise.
+This time it was orchestrated by Nikita Khrushchev, an ethnic Ukrainian and leader of the USSR after Stalin’s demise.

 The camera carries the Zorki / Leica winding button, requiring the user to have tiny, yet strong digits, long nails at peril.
 Same speed selector to be set while shutter cocked.
 Add on tho the original rangefinder are the top bulge containing the prism and the protruding lens mount.
-Mirror winds down with cocking, leaving a blank viewer till then.
-Bottom loading is a familiar pain and self-loading cartridges / offtake spool were included with the camera.
+The mirror winds down with cocking, leaving a blank viewer till then.
+Bottom loading is a familiar pain and self-loading cartridges/offtake spool were included with the camera.
 In short, it is an SLR in rangefinder skin.